 The airport was launched when some of the most disruptive technologies were already well underway.
 As a consequence, HIA was strategically designed to naturally accommodate the advent of those new technologies allowing us to pioneer some of the most advanced technologies.
-For example, HIA is among a few airports in the world that are championing the 'Smart Security' programme and has ongoing trials using the latest technology to optimise security checks by speeding up the process and minimising inconvenience to the passenger.
+For example, HIA is among a few airports in the world that are championing the 'Smart Security' program and has ongoing trials using the latest technology to optimize security checks by speeding up the process and minimizing inconvenience to the passenger.

 We are also accelerating the digital transformation at HIA with tailored solutions aimed at boosting our core IT infrastructure technologies.
 HIA has a strong research culture allowing us to anticipate the impact of new technologies on airport facilities in order to make the right decisions at the right time.

 4. Do you see the benefits of this innovation partnership with SITA eventually spilling out beyond this airport and benefiting the broader air transport community?

 At the end of the day, all airports and airlines are inter-connected globally; and affect and influence one another.
 Innovations implemented at early-adopter airports such as HIA definitely ensure that the followers do not have to go through the same learning curve, invest extensive time, and take on risks of failure associated with trialing and proving leading-edge technologies.

 However, as the airport transport community pushes leading non-traditional technology to transform passenger experience, it is also incumbent upon us to collaborate in making our systems more robust in mitigating cyber security risks, especially as some recent highly disruptive system crashes in the industry have been alarming.